rvss-australia/RVSS/Robotic_Vision/README.md

 * [Robotic, Vision & Control: Fundamental algorithms in **Python**](https://link.springer.com/book/10.1007/978-3-031-06469-2)
 * [Robotic, Vision & Control: Fundamental algorithms in **MATLAB**](https://link.springer.com/book/10.1007/978-3-031-07262-8)

-The books are very similar in chapter structure and content, the first is based on Python code and open-source packages, the second is based on MATLAB and propietrary toolboxes that you need to licence from MathWorks (most universities will give you the required licences).
+The books are very similar in chapter structure and content, the first is based on Python code and open-source packages, the second is based on MATLAB and propietrary toolboxes that you need to licence from MathWorks (most universities will provide you the required licences).
 It's just a matter of personal preference.

-If you are studying at a university it is highly likely that you can download - **for free** - the chapters of this book from the links above.
+If you are studying at a university it is highly likely that you can download - **for free** - the chapters of these books from the links above.
+Go to your libraries website, search for the book, click on the e-book link.
-For this course, just grab the indicated chapters (11, 12, 13, 15) from the latter part of the book
+For this course, just grab chapters 11-14

 <img src="readme-pix/download1.png" alt="download vision chapters" width="400" />
 <img src="readme-pix/download2.png" alt="download visual motion chapters" width="400" />

 Feel free to grab any other chapters that might take your fancy.
-Chapter 2 is a good (I think) introduction to representing position and orientation in 3D space, Appendix B is a convise refresher on linear algebra and geometry.
+Chapter 2 is a good (I think) introduction to representing position and orientation in 3D space (which is covered in the first Visual SLAM lecture), Appendix B is a concise refresher on linear algebra, geometry, linearization, and solving sets of non-linear equations.

 ## Videos